TelemetryDeck/docs/articles/app-tracking-transparency.md

   information to retarget those users in other developers’ apps or to find similar users.
 - Placing a third-party SDK in your app that combines user data from your app with user data from other developers’ apps to target advertising or measure advertising efficiency, even if you don’t use the SDK for these purposes.
-For example, using an analytics SDK that repurposes the data it collects from your app to enable targeted advertising in other developers’ apps.
+For example, using an analytics SDK that re-purposes the data it collects from your app to enable targeted advertising in other developers’ apps.

 ## What this is not